syncfusion-content/winui-docs/winui/Radial-Gauge/marker-pointer.md

 documentation: ug
 ---

-# Marker pointer in WinUI Radial Gauge (SfRadialGauge)
+# Marker Pointer in WinUI Radial Gauge (SfRadialGauge)

 Indicate current values by using different types of marker pointers.
 You can change the marker type using the `MarkerType` property.